FixedRef

 you from having to learn about the other GTK containers, but it

 results in broken applications.
-With GtkFixed
+With GtkFixed, the following

 things will result in truncated text, overlapping widgets, and